 Individuals who have completed formal design training/education are better positioned for advancement and also tend to secure the better opportunities.
 Advancement in this profession is fairly limited to most experienced Designers moving on to positions such as supervisor or Chief Floral Designer, or perhaps opening their own floral business.

-If not self-employed, individuals seeking employment in this profession will find opportunities in establishments that include florist shops; floral departments within grocery stores; Internet floral shops; general merchandise stores; wholesale companies; and, lawn and garden equipment and supply stores.
+If not self-employed, individuals seeking employment in this profession can find opportunities in establishments that include florist shops; floral departments within grocery stores; Internet floral shops; general merchandise stores; wholesale companies; and, lawn and garden equipment and supply stores.